Contribute to our blog

-At the very beginning, include a simple greeting and 1-3 sentence introduction.
+At the very beginning, include a title then a simple greeting and 1-3 sentence introduction.
 Tell the readers who you are, what you do, and the general theme of your article.

 For each Pro Tip, Lesson Learned, or Favorite Resource, include one of these phrases as a header and then describe the tip, lesson or resource and how it’s useful.
 Include active links where appropriate.

-Avoid self-promotion or promotion of your company’s products or services.
-(Feel free to mention your company and provide a link to it in the introduction, though.)
+We do not accept paid submissions.
+Self-promotion or promotion of your company’s products or services is not acceptable, but feel free to mention your company and provide a link to it in the introduction.

 Advice for authors:

-- Read through a number of Presentation Guild articles to gain familiarity with the style and voice of accepted articles.
+- Read through several existing Presentation Guild blog articles to learn style and voice we’re after.

-- Blog articles are conversational in tone and chunked for easy reading and scanning.
-Make liberal use of short paragraphs, bulleted or numbered lists, and headings.
+- Blog articles are conversational in tone and use short paragraphs, bulleted or numbered lists, and headings.

-- Offer resources where readers can get more information on your topics – websites, books, articles, etc. and let readers know what YOU found helpful in those resources.
+- Offer resources where readers can get more information on your topics – websites, books, articles, etc. Let readers know what YOU found helpful in those resources.

 - Use calls to action.
 Ask readers a question or challenge them to try something new.